Saint-Augustin, Paris: History

 The church was designed by Haussmann's fellow Protestant, architect Victor Baltard, who from 1849 onwards was Chief Architect of the City of Paris.
-He was responsible for the restoration of several Paris churches damaged in the French Revolution, including Saint-Étienne-du-Mont, Saint-Séverin, Paris, and Saint-Germain-les-Prés.
+He was responsible for the restoration of several Paris churches damaged in the French Revolution, including Saint-Étienne-du-Mont, Saint-Séverin, Paris, and Saint-Germain-des-Prés.
 In the 1850s he designed his most famous work, Les Halles markets, also using an iron structure.
 They were demolished in the 1970s and replaced by an underground shopping mall.

 The chosen site was trapezoid-shaped lot at the intersection of four streets, which meant that the back of the church was wider than the front.
 The length of the boulevard, the small site the need to make the church visible from far away, called for a dome of 200 ft which covered virtually the entire church.
-The key innovation of Baltard was the use of cast iron for the structure of the church which permitted Batlard to greatly reduce the thickness of the walls, and to eliminate the need for heavy buttresses outside.
+The key innovation of Baltard was the use of cast iron for the structure of the church which permitted Baltard to greatly reduce the thickness of the walls, and to eliminate the need for heavy buttresses outside.